ytan48/SQL-Customer-Transaction-Analysis/README.md

-# SQL Customer Transaction Analysis (SQL-only)
+# SQL Customer Transaction Analysis

-A beginner-friendly, SQL-only PostgreSQL project that demonstrates core data analyst SQL skills using a simulated customer–transaction dataset.

 ## What This Project Solves